tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/控制台指南/应用管理/素材管理_intl_en.md

 1. In **[Application Management](https://console.cloud.tencent.com/trtc/app)**, select the image you want to manage.
 2. Click **Application Info** to go to the details page, and click the **Material Management** tab.
 3. In the list on the left, select the image you want to delete, and click **Delete** in the list or in the **Image Info** section.
-4. A dialog box pops up asking you to confirm the deletion.
+4. A dialog box is displayed, asking you to confirm the deletion.
 ![](https://main.qcloudimg.com/raw/d4d2100c34a8720de9ad5fc85afbde2b.png)
 5. Click **Confirm** to delete the image.